r3d91ll/Heuristic-Adaptive-Data-Extrapolation-System-HADES/docs/api_mcp_distinction.md

 - **PostgreSQL**: For structured data and authentication
 - **ArangoDB**: For graph-based knowledge storage

-For development environments experiencing compatibility issues with native installations (particularly ArangoDB on Ubuntu Noble), the Docker-based approach is recommended using the included `docker-compose.test.yml` configuration.

 ## Future Development

 As per the development roadmap, the MCP server capabilities will be expanded in Phase 3 to include more tools for data ingestion, queries, and database management.